pnkraemer/tueplots/docs/source/getting_started/troubleshooting.md

 On a related note: if you want to use the Latex version of the fonts/bundles, your system must include the required tex packages.
 See [this Stack Overflow discussion](https://stackoverflow.com/questions/55746749/latex-equations-do-not-render-in-google-colaboratory-when-using-matplotlib) for information.
-You may encounter this problem when using Tueplots in combination with a Google Colab notebook.
+You may encounter this problem when using Tueplots with a Google Colab notebook.